ClevelandHighSchool/clevelandhighschool.github.io/readme.md

 ## Welcome to Cleveland High School's Computer Science Awesome List!
-Here you can find links to sites for school, events, code, or anything in between!
+Here you can find links to sites relating to school, events, coding, or anything in between!

 ### [CHS CS Moodle](http://moodle.clevelandhighschool.org/)